 Petitioners in Delaware appraisal cases must necessarily argue that fair value exceeds the deal price.
 In contrast, financial economists tend to view prices from a well-functioning market as “true north” when valuing a stock.
 Valuation models – such as a discounted cash flow (DCF) model – can be important tools, but are known to be sensitive to their numerous inputs.
 When such a model results in a valuation that is at odds with market prices, it is imperative to understand the disconnect: Is it the market or the model that is wrong?
-In this Q&A, Glenn Hubbard, Dean and Russell L. Carson Professor of Finance and Economics at Columbia Business School; and Andrew Metrick, Janet L. Yellen Professor of Finance and Management at Yale School of Management, consider this disconnect in the context of a number of recent decisions from the Delaware Chancery Court.
+In this Q&A, R. Glenn Hubbard, Dean and Russell L. Carson Professor of Finance and Economics at Columbia Business School; and Andrew Metrick, Janet L. Yellen Professor of Finance and Management at Yale School of Management, consider this disconnect in the context of a number of recent decisions from the Delaware Chancery Court.
 The decisions appear to reflect a healthy skepticism of DCF models that produce valuations far above deal price without a compelling explanation for the valuation gap.

 Q: What is your perspective on the market for corporate control in the context of valuation disputes?